salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

   If the `javac` command is not recognised then download and install Java Standard Edition JDK from Oracle from the following website

   [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

+  Follow the install instructions for the Java development kit for your operating system on the Oracle website.
+You should be able to run `javac` from the command line without having to specify the full path.
+You may need to start a new command line window after the JDK installtion in order for `javac` to work.

+  *Note: it is not sufficient to just have the java runtime installed:* `java`

 ## Download & install Play framework version 2